bjolletz/BootstrapTable/README.md

 BootstrapTable
 ==============

-A modification of thw Wicket DataTable for the Twitter Bootstrap look and feel
+A modification of the Wicket DataTable for the Twitter Bootstrap look and feel.